 Note: The corresponding classifier(s) will be removed automatically if a queue is deleted.

 Note: Rate limit 0 means there's no rate limit on a queue.
+Apart from the default entry that cannot be edited, you can add up to 7 extra entries.

-Figure 124 Network Setting > QoS > Queue Setup
+Figure 130 Network Setting > QoS > Queue Setup